OussamaKasraoui/MERN-SHOPS/README.md

 2 - npm install   // to install application's dependencies ( Only for the first Time )

 3 - npm start

+# MongoDB
+wich will stand for a NoSQL database, holding our web application's data, specially the user's account credentials and shop's informations. so make sure you have MongoD service already installed and congured. also pay attention to make a file named ".env" then put all Envirenments VARIABLES listed above in that file.

 # NB